Kyriosity/convert-smth/readme+/dev_concepts.md

 Never change a running system.
 That's what would opponents of the refactoring tell.
 True, if this is a stable part, which can be treated as black box.

-Otherwise changes and additions within continuos developement will sooner or later bring the code to the hardly controlled chaos.\
+Otherwise changes and additions within continuos developement will sooner or later bring the code to the hardly controllable chaos.\
 Thus i'd use any change request to clean the code, update syntax, refactor, improve naming and delete as much as possible.

 ## Test driven development